 Fix: Outlook and Live Mail SMTP Error 0x800CCC67

-Error 0x800CCC67 is caused by the SMTP (Protocol) usually in Windows Live Mail and in Outlook.
-This indicates that the message you were trying to send could not be sent and as a result “An unknown error has occurred.” pop-up appears.
-Generally, the most common reason for this error to occur is when your e-mail provider changes (ssl or port) settings; or if your Windows (Anti-Virus) / (Firewall) denies access to the SMTP.
+Error 0x800CCC67 is caused by the SMTP protocol, typically in Windows Live Mail and Outlook.
+This indicates that the message you were attempting to send couldn’t be sent; as a result, a pop-up appears stating, “An unknown error has occurred.”
+Generally, the most common reason for this error’s occurrence is when your email provider changes SSL or port settings, or if your Windows anti-virus or firewall denies access to the SMTP.” is grammatically correct.

 Method 1: Disable your anti-virus / firewall temporarily:

-Which ever antivirus software you’re using should be turned off.
-Since there are a couple of anti-virus other there with different steps to disable; i will walk you through the general steps that should allow you to figure out how to disable the one you’re running.
+Whichever antivirus software you’re using should be turned off.
+Since there are several other antivirus systems out there with different steps to disable, I will walk you through the general steps.
+This should allow you to figure out how to disable the one you’re running.

-In most cases; AV can be disabled via it’s icon in the tray on the lower right corner where the clock is.
-You will need to pull up it’s menu to see the options which you can by taking your mouse to the corner over the icon and (right-clicking on it); once done you should see the options.
+In most cases, AV can be disabled via its icon in the tray on the lower right corner where the clock is.
+You will need to pull up its menu to see the options, which can be done by taking your mouse to the corner over the icon and right-clicking on it.
+Once done, you should see the options.
 Use the appropriate option to disable it.
 Below is a sample screen for disabling AVG.

 0x800CCC67

-After disabling your AV software; go back to Windows Live Mail or Outlook and try sending an e-mail.
-If the previously sent message is stucked; press F9 key to do a send/receive all.
-Test to see if this fixes the issue if not; then proceed to Method 2.
-Your Anti Virus software should stay disabled until we do the last method.
+After disabling your AV software, go back to Windows Live Mail or Outlook and try sending an email.
+If the previously sent message is stuck, press the F9 key to initiate a send/receive all.
+Test to see if this fixes the issue.
+If not, then proceed to Method 2.
+Your antivirus software should remain disabled until we complete the last method.

-If the method above still wouldn’t fix the issue; then proceed with Method 3.
+If the method above still doesn’t fix the issue, then proceed with Method 3.

-For Windows Live Mail: see steps here on how to repair it.
+For Windows Live Mail, please see the steps here on how to repair it.

-Hopefully this should get you up and running.
-Once you get it fixed – re-enable your anti-virus by repeating the same steps as you did earlier; this time you will see the option to enable it.
+Hopefully, this should get you up and running.
+Once you have it fixed, re-enable your antivirus by repeating the same steps as you did earlier.
+This time, you will see the option to enable it.

 ABOUT THE AUTHOR